 Hundreds of Supporters...Twenty One Members...Three Brothers...Two Benefits...

 What started as a casual conversation between brothers Dan, Connor, and Brent Effenberger has become the locally-known and nationally-supported nonprofit organization Music is the Medicine.
 Debbie and Glen Effenberger raised their three sons in a household that embraced both the healing power of music and the philosophy of “giving back.”
-Over the years, as the brothers grew and became more and more embedded in the Jersey shore music community, their shared passion for music and charity gave rise to the idea of combining these
+Over the years, as the brothers grew and became more and more embedded in the Jersey shore music community, their shared passion for music and charity gave rise to the idea of combining these two ideals.

 All they had to do was give it a name...Music is the Medicine.

 The next obvious step was identifying a cause that they all believed would benefit from their efforts.
 Inspired by their friend JD Wilson, who was serving overseas in Operation Iraqi Freedom, the brothers decided to hold a concert to benefit the troops.
 Thus, they banded their resources together to organize a massive charity event that honored the armed forces who were sacrificing their bodies and minds for this country.
 Pacifists at heart, the Effenbergers wanted to ensure that the funds raised went to help the veterans’ mental recovery from wartime deployments.
 The idea was to concentrate on the soldiers’ mind, body, and heart instead of the political turmoil that surrounded the war at the time.